Tips for Taps Blog

-Copper in your water supply is most likely to be caused by corrosive water dissolving the metal in your plumbing.
+Copper in your water supply is most likely caused by corrosive water dissolving the metal in your plumbing.
 However, low amounts of copper can be naturally found in surface and groundwater sources.
-Mining, farming, manufacturing operations, and industrial wastewater can cause elevated levels.
+Mining, farming, manufacturing operations, and industrial wastewater also may cause elevated copper levels.

-Aluminum occurs naturally but can also enter groundwater through leaching from coal-fired power plants and incinerators.
+Aluminum occurs naturally but can enter groundwater through leaching from coal-fired power plants and incinerators.

 See our guide on aluminum and our upcoming guide on copper for treatment options.

 What Causes Brown or Black Gunk on Fixtures?